 Ziad Ojakli is executive vice president of Government Operations at The Boeing Company.
 Appointed to this role in October 2021, Ojakli is responsible for advancing the company's public policy priorities, including all U.S. federal, state and local government liaison operations, as well as Boeing Global Engagement, the company’s global philanthropic organization.
 He also serves as Boeing’s chief lobbyist and is a member of the company’s Executive Council.

 Previously, Ojakli served in the White House from 2001 to 2004 as principal deputy for legislative affairs for President George W. Bush.
-Earlier, Ojakli was chief of staff and policy director for U.S. Sen. Paul Coverdell and held a number of additional U.S. House and Senate policy and legislative roles as he began his career.
+Earlier, Ojakli was chief of staff and policy director to Republican Conference Secretary Senator Paul Coverdell and held a number of additional U.S. House and Senate policy and legislative roles as he began his career.

 Ojakli has a bachelor's degree in American government from Georgetown University.